Top 20 Albums of 2004

 (Frenchkiss)

 This may be the last semi-new material we hear from Les Savy Fav in a while.
-With the recent news that the band is on indefinite hiatus, a new album by Brooklyn’s art-punkers may or may not ever happen.
-But in 2004, they gave us the best material of their career, packed together into one seventy-minute album.
+With the recent news that the band is on indefinite hiatus, a new album by Brooklyn’s art-punks might not be in the cards.
+But in 2004, they gave us the best material of their career, packed together into one 70-minute album.
 Though, technically, a singles collection, Inches featured six songs that were previously unreleased until this year and twelve songs that were pretty hard to come by anyway.
-As far as continuity goes, however, it’s as consistent and awesome as an album gets.
-Say it ain’t so, Tim.
-Say it ain’t so! — Jeff Terich
+As far as continuity goes, however, it’s a career-spanning collection of standouts. — Jeff Terich

 (Attack – Sanctuary)

-Some things don’t age well: overripe bananas, contemporary visions of the future and Robert Smith, for instance.
+Some things don’t age well: overripe bananas and contemporary visions of the future, for instance.
 Other things defy their age: Twinkies, visions of the future that are aesthetically connected to the 1930s and 1940s and Steven Patrick Morrissey.
 His lachrymose voice doesn’t sound dated, nor do the witty, sometimes sad, and often biting lyrics which fill You Are the Quarry.
 Heck, his primped hair still looks pretty sharp.
 Who else could tell an entire country where to stick a hamburger before sarcastically, or perhaps sincerely, proclaiming “I love you”?
 When listening to “I Like You” or, really, the entire album, you can’t help but think, “You know what?
 I like you too.” — Hubert Vigilla

 10. Tom Waits – Real Gone